Show the code

 While for the previous problem of the same kind and size the steepest descent method converged in just a few steps, for this particular data it takes many dozens of steps.

-Ideally this number should be around 1.
+Ideally this number should not be much larger than 1.
 In the example above it is

 which is well above 1000.
 Is there anything that we can do about it?
 The answer is yes.
 We can scale the original date to improve the conditioning.